nicas | Intermediate

-NICAS Level 2 builds on the Level 1 skills and this level is a key stage in a climber’s development.
+Intermediate or NICAS Level 2 builds on the Level 1 skills and this level is a key stage in a climber’s development.

 It is designed to correspond to most climbing centres’ membership standards.
 A Level 2 holder should be a potentially independent top rope climber.